stebunovd/blog/README.md

 Hi, I'm Denis.
 For more than 20 years, I've worked in software development in different roles - as a developer, engineering manager, product manager, and CEO/CTO.
-I work in at [ivelum](https://ivelum.com), and my current project is [Teamplify](https://teamplify.com) - a productivity tool for software development teams.
+I work at [ivelum](https://ivelum.com), and my current project is [Teamplify](https://teamplify.com) - a productivity tool for software development teams.